Parks Canada’s infrastructure program

-Parks Canada has begun a project which will protect this city icon by replacing the roof and some windows to address the current water infiltration and prevent further deterioration.
+A project began in July 2018 to protect this city icon by replacing the roof and windows to address the current water infiltration and prevent further deterioration.
 The project also includes painting and general restoration of the clock faces on the exterior of the clock tower.

-A fenced work site will be erected around the Old Town Clock as the project continues through the fall and winter.
+A fenced work site will remain erected around the Old Town Clock as the project continues through the fall and winter.
 Pedestrian access up the hill from Brunswick St. will not be affected.
-The clockworks will need to be stopped while some of the work is in progress.
-The work is expected to be completed in 2018.
+The clockworks will need to be stopped while the work is in progress.
+The work is expected to be completed in the spring of 2019.

 Restoration and repair is never entirely complete with historic structures.
 Halifax’s seaside climate is hard on masonry elements with the freeze-thaw cycle deteriorating mortar.

 The current masonry project included a complete assessment of the South and North Front masonry walls, and we are now stabilizing the elements that were in poor condition.
 The restoration work consists largely of masonry work: laborious re-pointing of the granite and ironstone walls that make up a number of layers of fortification, and in some cases, the rooms within the walls.
 Work is currently underway outside the fort in the ditch area to minimize the effect on visitors, until November 2018 where the work will then return to inside the fort for the winter.
 The masonry rehabilitation process is expected to be completed in March 2020.

 Cavalier Building roof replacement (May 2018 – May 2019)

 With its animated roofline rising above the ramparts, the Cavalier Building reinforces the military character of the Halifax Citadel.
 Work began this summer to replace the cedar roof shingles on the main roof, as well as on the west and south flat roofs.